sasjs/vscode-extension/README.md

 ![image](./assets/screenshots/cbd-project.png)

-## SAS code auto-completion and SASjs VS Code Snippets
+## Snippets

-SASjs VS Code extension provides SAS code auto-completion together with SASjs SAS Macros.
-SASjs VS Code extension is using VS Code snippets generated from a @sasjs/core package that is a SAS Macro library.
-The documentation of these SAS Macros can be found [here](https://core.sasjs.io/).
-To use SASjs VS Code snippets, just start typing SAS macro name.
+Snippets (code-completion) is provided both for Base SAS (using the official SAS VS Code Extension files) and SASjs Core (using the snippets generator of the SASjs CLI).
+The full documentation of the SASjs Core Macros can be found [here](https://core.sasjs.io/).
+To use snippets, just start typing SAS macro name.
 For example:

 ![image](./assets/screenshots/vscode-snippets.png)